Forensic deepfake audio detection using segmental speech features: Overview of acoustic features

 \subsubsection{Long-term formant distribution}

-LTFD is a long-term phonetic feature that has been found to perform well in discriminating speakers \cite{french2015vocal, gold2013examining}.
-Fig. \ref{fig:LTFD} illustrates such distributions, computed exclusively from the vocalic portions of speech rather than all phonetic segments.
+LTFD is a long-term phonetic feature that has been found to perform well in discriminating speakers \citep{french2015vocal, gold2013examining}.
+Figure \ref{fig:LTFD} illustrates such distributions, computed exclusively from the vocalic portions of speech rather than all phonetic segments.
 The figure shows that while some deepfakes (LJ speech, bottom panel) closely approximate the original speaker’s formant distribution, others (Speaker JA, upper panel) present more distinct deviations.
+A likely explanation is a mix of synthesis error and channel effects.
+If the cloning model was trained on noisy or compressed material, the learned spectral envelope can be biased toward those conditions; a mismatch between the training channel and the output channel can further shift long-term formant distributions.
+Codec artifacts, microphone response, and alignment inaccuracies on vowel segments may also contribute.
+We therefore treat Figure \ref{fig:LTFD} as illustrative of possible deviations; all performance claims are based on per-speaker quantitative metrics reported in the Section 4.